SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 ### Alternative environment: VS Code and a container image

-_Follow the <b>Primary environment</b> section above if you want to use a Dev Space in the SAP Business Application Studio._
+_Follow the **Primary environment** section above if you want to use a Dev Space in the SAP Business Application Studio._

 👉 At a command prompt on your local machine, clone this repository into a directory of your choice, and then open VS Code, pointing to that newly cloned repository's directory: